-An exhaust gas bypass for a scrubber allows the exhaust gas to bypass the scrubber and go directly to the atmosphere.
+An exhaust gas bypass allows the exhaust gas to bypass the scrubber and go directly to the atmosphere.
 Unless made with suitable materials able to withstand the high exhaust temperatures, wet scrubbers are not normally recommended to be operated dry, i.e. operated with exhaust gas passing through them without washwater flowing.
 For scrubbers that are suitable for dry operation, a separate bypass may not be required.
-For most scrubbers, fitting a bypass is a requirement if there is a need to be able to operate the equipment connected to the scrubber when the scrubber is non-operational.
+For most scrubbers, fitting a bypass is a requirement if there is a need to operate the equipment connected to the scrubber when the scrubber is non-operational.
 This would apply to engines and boilers considered as essential services for a vessel.
-When the scrubber is not needed, such as when the ship is outside an ECA or low-sulfur fuel is being used, the exhaust bypass can be used and the scrubber shut down, saving on EGC system electric power consumption.
+When the scrubber is not needed, such as when sulfur limit-compliant fuel is used, the exhaust bypass can be used and the scrubber shut down, reducing EGCS power consumption.